-Chimney rock groundbreaking
+Chimney Rock groundbreaking

 Chimney Rock Village Starts Phase 2 of Downtown Improvements